sophiehearn/bonkers/README.md

 The accuracy score for the easy ensemble method was 0.73.
 The model accurately predicted 73% of bonks, and 73% of no-bonks.

+### Analysis

+Ultimately, our data models seemed to be somewhat good at predicting bonks or no bonks, but not both.
+This made accurate predictions difficult.
+As we came to understand more fully through the course of this project, pace times alone are a difficult datapoint with which to predict bonking.
+The scientific community agrees that bonking is a result of not adequately fueling properly for exercise.
+Thus, without data on fueling, it's difficult to get accurate predictions.

+## Summary and Further Analysis

+This project intended to explore whether it is possible to determine bonking during a long workout from previous pacing throughout the workout.
+There may be other ways to predict this information with this data, but our understanding is that more data would be useful and/or necessary to make accurate predictions.
+This is an interesting and potentially very useful question for endurance athletes, and it would be a valuable opportunity if these predictions could be made.
+We recommend further research to include data on individuals history pacing -- in races or in personal exercise data, fueling, and potentially wearable tech data -- such as heart rate, oxygen saturation, and probably most promising: blood sugar levels.
+Although this data is not always readily available, it could provide large benefits for athletes during races and also for appropriately fueling during training sessions.